 Objectives: Monitor active REAP Cases and ensure timely closure for compliance.
 Prevent 50 essential service shut-offs annually through the release of REAP/UMP funds.
-Contract with community-based organizations to conduct proactive outreach to tenants in REAP buildings, particularly in high segregation and poverty areas and areas facing displacement.

 With the Rent Escrow Account Program (REAP), established in 1988, tenants may voluntarily place their rents into an escrow account when the landlord has failed to correct cited housing code violations and other deficiencies within the time permitted (LAMC Section 162.00 et seq.).
 REAP provides a just, equitable and practical method, in conjunction with and in addition to existing City and State Building and Safety Codes, to provide economic incentives for a landlord to quickly bring their buildings into compliance.
 The REAP program administers escrow accounts for substandard residential buildings and prevents termination of essential services when owners fail to pay utility bills.
 The REAP program contracts with landlord and tenant outreach organizations to provide educational information to landlords and tenants in the REAP program.